 We love the:

 In a four- or 10-litre option, this is a perfectly flat water container with a one-hand operated tap.
-The inside bladders are mylar (the stuff they make wine bladders out of) and the outside is rip-top nylon, so it’s durable and won’t taint your water.
+The inside bladders are mylar (the stuff they make wine bladders out of) and the outside is rip-top nylon (is nylon waterproof?), so it’s durable and won’t taint your water.

 11. Think About Your Clothing